 Orissa has many great sights and monuments worth exploring.
 The capital Bhubaneswar is called the city of temples and has up to 800 spiritual buildings.
 The temple architecture style called Kalinga is unique to the region and impresses with distinctive curvilinear shapes and decorative delicate stone carvings.

-Orissa is famous for its relatively large population of elephants.
-There are three elephant sanctuaries in the region: Mayurbhanj, Mahanadi and Sambalpur.
 But it’s also not rare to see elephants simply by driving through the forest areas of the Eastern Ghats or by visiting the tribal villages in the jungles.
 It is assumed that around 1800 elephants live in Orissa so it’d be the perfect place to experience the wild jumbos.

-Ornithologists will enjoy the sanctuaries of Bhitarkanika (8 different species of Kingfisher) and the Chilika lake which is largest wintering ground for migratory birds in India.
+Ornithologists will enjoy the sanctuaries of Bhitarkanika (8 different species of Kingfisher) and the Chilika lake which is the largest wintering ground for migratory birds in India.
 Up to 160 species of birds migrate here during winters!

-Even though it is assumed that 60 tigers roam around Orissa’s forests, sightings are rare and unfortunately there are no good safaris on offer anywhere.
-However, the Satkosia Tiger reserve is still a great place to enjoy the flora and fauna of a deep rainforest.
-One can camp along the river in set tent villages and enjoy the quietness of nature or head for a day trip from Dhenkanal to the park.
+Even though it is assumed that 60 tigers roam around Orissa’s forests, sightings are rare.
+Unfortunately, there are no good safaris on offer anywhere.
+However, the Satkosia Tiger Reserve is still a great place to enjoy the flora and fauna of a deep rainforest.
+Here is a list of India’s top 8 wildlife sanctuaries that you cannot miss.

 7. Short travel distances

 Along the lines ‘the journey is its own reward’ you can experience rural life in the countryside from the comforts of your car.
-You’ll see traditional mud houses, forever green rice paddies, large buffalo or cow herds and with a little bit of luck maybe even an elephant in distance.
+You’ll see traditional mud houses, forever green rice paddies, large buffalo or cowherds, and with a little bit of luck maybe even an elephant in distance.

-Furthermore, on every transfer you can visit other sights or places of interest on the way when you travel to Orissa.
-Between Bhubaneswar and Puri for example you can experience the impressive Dhauli Stupa, the craft villages Pipili and Raghurajpur and the ancient Yogini temple.
+Furthermore, on every transfer, you can visit other sights or places of interest on the way when you travel to Orissa.
+Between Bhubaneswar and Puri for example you can experience the impressive Dhauli Stupa, the craft villages Pipili and Raghurajpur, and the ancient Yogini Temple.

 On the way back, you could make a stop at the Chilika lake and cruise through the brackish lagoon to experience numerous species of migratory birds.
 Wherever you head next, our suggestion is to use the smaller countryside roads instead of the highways and plan enough time to also stop along the way.
-It’s worth it!
+It’s totally worth it!

 8. Food

 But even vegetarians will find a great choice of food.
-Dishes you definitely have to try when you travel to Orissa are the mouthwatering prawn curries, Dahi Baingano (fried eggplant in yoghurt),Khajuri Khata (sweet and sour dish made from ripe tomatoes and dates) or Chhena Poda (Orissa’s very own cheesecake dessert).
-You will definitely not regret it!
+Dishes you must try when you travel to Orissa are the mouthwatering prawn curries, Dahi Baingano (fried eggplant in yogurt), Khajuri Khata (a sweet and sour dish made from ripe tomatoes and dates) or Chhena Poda (Orissa’s very own cheesecake dessert).

 Everything you need to know about India is here We have tried writing about everything you may need help with for your trip to India, If you need help in planning a trip to India Get in touch with us to to plan your trip of a life time.